Key Breed Facts

 Because the Black and Tan Coonhound boasts a short, tight and naturally glossy coat, keeping things tidy is low maintenance.
 A twice weekly brush is all it takes to remove any loose or shed hair and frequently wiping a dog's coat over with a chamois leather will help it glossy.
 Because they have such long, pendulous ears it's essential for them to be regularly checked over for any injuries and cuts.

 It's also important to check inside a dog's ears on a regular basis and to clean them when necessary.
-If too much wax is allowed to build up in a dog's ears, it can lead to a painful infection which can be hard to clear up.
+If too much wax builds up in a dog's ears, it can lead to a painful infection which can be hard to clear up.
 In short, prevention is often easier than cure when it comes to ear infections which the Black and Tan Coonhound is prone to suffer from thanks to the fact they love playing in water.

-With this said, Black and Tan Coonhound puppies should not be over exercised because their joints and bones are still growing and too much pressure on them could result in causing a dog a few problems later on in their lives.
+With this said, Coonhound puppies should not be over exercised because their joints and bones are still growing and too much pressure on them could result in causing a dog a few problems later in their lives.
 They should not be allowed to jump up or off furniture nor should they be allowed to run up and down the stairs for this very reason.

 If you are looking to buy a Black and Tan Coonhound, you may have to go on a waiting list because very few puppies are bred every year here in the UK.
 You would need to pay anything upwards of £600 for a well-bred puppy.
-The cost of insuring a male 3-year-old Black and Tan Coonhound in northern England would be £19.22 a month for basic cover but for a lifetime policy, this would set you back £41.22 a month (quote as of June 2016).
-When insurance companies calculate a pet's premium, they factor in several things which includes where you live in the UK and a dog's age and whether or not they have been neutered or spayed.
+The cost of insuring a male 3-year-old Black and Tan Coonhound in northern England would be £21.75 a month for basic cover but for a lifetime policy, this would set you back £43.61 a month (quote as of March 2018).
+When insurance companies calculate a pet's premium, they factor in several things which includes where you live in the UK and a dog's age and whether they have been neutered or spayed amongst other things.

-As a rough guide, the average cost to keep and care for a Black and Tan Coonhound would be between £70 to £100 a month depending on the level of insurance cover you opt to buy for your dog, but this does not include the initial cost of buying a pedigree puppy.
+As a rough guide, the average cost to keep and care for a Black and Tan Coonhound would be between £70 to £100 a month depending on the level of insurance cover you opt to buy for your dog, but this does not include the initial cost of buying a healthy, well-bred Coonhound puppy.

 Click 'Like' if you love Coonhounds.